-Section 7.1 There are several ways you can pay your plan premium
+Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-There are five ways you can pay your plan premium.
-You chose your payment option at the time you enrolled.
-You can change your payment method at any time.
+If you pay a Part D late enrollment penalty, there are five ways you can pay the penalty.
 If you would like to change to a different payment method, please contact Medical Mutual's payment center at 1-800-342-9069 7:30 a.m. to 7:30 p.m.
 Mondays through Thursdays, and 7:30 a.m. to 6 p.m.
 Fridays, and 9 a.m. to 1 p.m.
 Saturdays (except holidays).

-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.